What type of content do you primarily create?

 In my tests, this method worked best with very short prompts, but sometimes ignored the instruction when I got too wordy.
 To get it to work even better, I put my original prompt in quotes before adding the Rephrase and Respond instruction to the end.

-Tip: Researchers found that this resulted in a significant bump in accuracy, even over and above Chain-of-Thought prompting— though you can combine it with Chain-of-Thought prompting to improve your accuracy even more.
+Tip: Researchers found that this resulted in a significant bump in accuracy (approximately 15-20% improvement), even over and above Chain-of-Thought prompting— though you can combine it with Chain-of-Thought prompting to improve your ChatGPT accuracy even more.

-In essence, SimToM prompting is a way to get the AI to take a human’s perspective.
+In essence, SimToM prompting is a way to get ChatGPT to take a human's perspective, enhancing its reasoning capabilities and reducing hallucinations.
 It's rooted in the Simulation Theory and the psychology of Theory of Mind.
 No PhD required here—we'll break it down.

 Theory of Mind is our ability to understand that others have their own beliefs, desires, and intentions, distinct from our own.
 We manage this through "perspective-taking," where we imagine stepping into someone else's shoes, and "question-answering," where we interpret and reason as if we were that person.
 This might sound straightforward, especially if you're the type who always figures out who committed the crime in a mystery novel, but it's a tough nut for even the most advanced LLMs to crack.